 Enable DLNA streaming server on Windows 11/10

-At the moment, the Internet is filled with pieces of software that can quickly turn your computer into a DLNA streaming box, but we’re not going to dig into those because they are not needed.
-We are going to talk about using the built-in DLNA option in Windows 10.
+Currently, the Internet is filled with software that can quickly turn your computer into a DLNA streaming box, but we’re not going to dig into those because they are not needed.
+We will talk about using the built-in DLNA option in Windows 11/10.

-It is not as easily done when compared to downloading software, but it is much more reliable, and one less software to download onto your device.
+It is not as easily done as downloading software, but it is much more reliable and one less software to download onto your device.